DerZweig/SimpleParse/README.md

 # SimpleParse
 The SimpleParse library is a lightweight parser generator written in F#.
-It contains 2 very simple builders for F# computation expressions that allow users to define in a declarative style without the frustration of unexpected rules, such as shift-reduce for example.
-Happy Coding :-)
+It contains 2 very simple builders for F# computation expressions, which allows users to define a parser in a declarative style.

 The following code snippet shows a parser for C-Style expressions: